Yuniac/Mustafa-Mahmoud/README.md

 This a biography website about the Egyptian philosopher and doctor [Mustafa Mahmoud](https://en.wikipedia.org/wiki/Mustafa_Mahmoud).

 This website contains information in the Arabic language about the Doctor.
 The information provided here is quoted from him or interpreted by me from his talks.
-He didn't write his life story or anything like that but he, instead, talked about his life on many occasions such interviews or talk shows that he was on.
+He didn't write his life story or anything like that but he, instead, talked about his life on many occasions such as interviews or talk shows that he was on.

 ## Website content